ForlinxEmbedded/ForlinxEmbedded.github.io/rockchip/ok3588-c/_sources/OK3588-C_Linux5_10_209_User_Manual.md.txt

 Insert the TF card into the development board and start, the system will automatically enter the flashing process.
 When the flashing is complete, both the screen and the serial port will prompt:

-Please remove SD CARD!!!, wait for reboot.
+Please remove SD CARD!!!
+Wait for reboot.

 At this time, pull out the TF card, the system automatically restarts (please do not power down directly).